Susan Sutton Trio Reviews

 with the rhythm section laying down more than simply keeping the

 support underneath the two major soloists.
-"Rare Bear" is peppered with
+"Rare Bear" is peppered

 Monk-ish figures.
 With